pangeo-data/pangeo/docs/data.rst

 Pangeo and Data
 ===============

-Pangeo provides the computational tools to do scalable analysis of large geoscience datasets.
+Pangeo provides the computational tools too do scalable analysis of large geoscience datasets.
 For decades, our field has operated on a "download model," under which scientists download the data they wish to analyze from remote FTP servers